andreluisfonseca/v4l2ctl/README.rst

 * Enumerate all capture devices with list_devices()

-I removed the  some partes  of the code: I removed  [libjpegturbo] (http://libjpeg-turbo.virtualgl.org/)  libary, the most original data is same. v4l2ctl module in `https://github.com/pupil-labs/pyv4l2`, Thank you to share the code pupil-labs.
+I removed the  some partes  of the code: I removed  [libjpegturbo] (http://libjpeg-turbo.virtualgl.org/)  libary, the most original data is same.
+The pyv4l2 module is in `https://github.com/pupil-labs/pyv4l2`, Thank you to share the code pupil-labs.

 ============